If you’ve had difficulty wearing or being fitted for contact lenses in the past, scleral lenses may be the ideal solution for you.

 - Wet the tip of the removal plunger with saline solution.

 - Hold both eyelids open and press the suction cup of the removal plunger onto the bottom, outer portion of the scleral lens.

 - Gently pull the removal plunger upwards and outwards from the eye to break suction and remove the lens.

 - Store your lenses in a clean case with fresh solution.

 Specialized Products for Scleral Lens Care

-VibrantVue® products are FDA-approved and designed by industry professionals to meet the needs of dry eye and specialty contact lens patients.
+VibrantVue® products are FDA cleared and designed by industry professionals to meet the needs of dry eye and specialty contact lens patients.
 These three VibrantVue® products simplify everyday scleral lens handling and care:

 - Scleral Saline Solution: Use this sterile, preservative-free, 0.9% saline solution to rinse and fill your scleral lenses before insertion.

 - Hand Prep Spray: Clean your hands thoroughly even when you’re on the go with this alcohol-free spray that protects against toxins and fights causes of infection.

 - Lid & Lash Cleanser: Relieve red, itchy eyes and gently eliminate toxins with this anti-bacterial, anti-inflammatory clarifying treatment.